-Parent-teacher conferences are the perfect time for parents to ask questions and to get a report from your child’s teacher.
+Parent-teacher conferences are the perfect time for parents to ask questions and to get a report from their child’s teacher.
 This year, this conference is even more important as so many of your children are doing school virtually, either fully or partially.
 This is your opportunity to discuss what you see at home, as well as what the teacher sees at school or virtually.

 - Do your kids join their lessons on time?